diversemix/notes/docs/reference.md

-# Notes System Quick Reference
+# Quick Reference

+A comprehensive reference for all commands, keybindings, and workflows.

 ## Essential Daily Commands